blackmonkey/django-restless-4/docs/index.rst

             ])

-Please see the :py:func:`restless.models.serialize` documentation for detailed description how this works.
+Please see the :py:func:`restless.json.serialize` documentation for detailed description how this works.

 .. note::